jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ## Servers on the desktop

-Jamulus can be run in Server mode from the desktop.
+Jamulus can run in Server mode in the graphical environment of your home computer.
 This gives you a graphical user interface to control most of the settings.
 To do this, first [install Jamulus](Getting-Started) for your platform, the do one of the following:

 * **Windows users** - Use the "Jamulus Server" icon in the Windows Start menu.
 If you want the Server to start automatically when you start Windows, check the box for this option.